natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ariete.md

 * Hull armour almost non-existent
 * Placement of crew members and first stage ammo rack make hits to the hull fatal
 * The lack of armour is not counteracted by improved mobility, the mobility is average for a rank VII ground vehicle
-* The stock ammunition is HEATFS, the CL3143 APFSDS round is a tier 4 modification
+* The stock ammunition is HEATFS, the DM53 APFSDS round is a tier 4 modification
 * The War kit armour package is a tier 4 modification
 * The War kit armour package only increases chemical protection, with missiles and 125 mm HEATFS still able to penetrate
 * Transmission makes low speed manoeuvring sluggish
-* Russian tanks, protected by CONTACT-5 ERA, can withstand CL3143 directly on the ERA blocks
+* Russian tanks, protected by explosive reactive armour, can at times directly withstand DM53.

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the vehicle in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->